FreeMasen/parsers_presentation/src/06.pest/intro.md

 ## Positives
 $web-only$
 The biggest advantage that `pest` has over the other options is the barrier to entry.
-The learning curve is pinned almost entirely learning to the standard grammar formats.
+The learning curve is pinned almost entirely learning to the grammar format.
 If you don't already have this skill it is a pretty valuable one to have so the cost of that is nominal.
 Another perk of this system is that you might be able to find a similar grammar format published online somewhere.
 A good example of this is the es5 grammar I found when I was getting started with my parsers, you can see it [here](http://boshi.inimino.org/3box/PanPG/grammars/ECMAScript_5.peg).
 It won't fit exactly but often a simple find/replace can do almost all of the work for you.
 Lastly, you are off loading a large amount of the solution development to a tool, this makes it much faster to get up and running.
 $web-only-end$
 $slides-only$
 - Low barrier to entry